Course Outline

 • Introduction to Agentic AI and autonomous systems.

-• OWASP Agentic AI Threat Taxonomy: Agent Design, Memory, Planning, Tool Use, Deployment.
+• OWASP Agentic AI Threat Taxonomy, covering Agent Design, Memory, Planning, Tool Use, and Deployment.

-• Tool misuse, memory poisoning, and goal hijacking attacks.
+• Attacks involving tool misuse, memory poisoning, and goal hijacking.

-Practical Exercise: Threat modeling exercise using OWASP Agentic AI taxonomy on a multi-agent customer service system for government.
+Practical Exercise: Threat modeling exercise using the OWASP Agentic AI taxonomy on a multi-agent customer service system for government operations.

 Module 7: OWASP Threat Defense COMPASS Implementation (2 hours)